top of page

 In this workshop, we get creative with our mentees and make instruments, such as guitars, maracas, drums, and harmonicas, mostly out of ordinary household materials that we keep instead of throwing away like tissue boxes, paper towel rolls, and broken rubber bands.

-Like yoga, origami is a practice in mindfulness.
-We always start our origami sessions by teaching how to make a paper crane.
-There are many steps and it can get really frustrating, but we counsel our mentees to take breaths, and have patience and to let go of self judgment.
-Our goal is to show our mentees that through patience and practice, they can achieve something really beautiful in the end.
+Origami and art, just like yoga, are practices in mindfulness.
+We start our origami sessions by teaching how to make a paper crane.
+There are many steps and it can get really frustrating, but we counsel our mentees to take breaths, have patience and to let go of self judgment.
+Our goal is to show our mentees that through patience and practice, they can achieve something really beautiful.
+For our art projects, we like to help our students make seasonal creations, like snowflakes with tape and water colors in December, and paper plate feathered birds in Spring.

 Service Name